centminmod/centminmod-abuseipdb-reporter/readme.md

 1. Create an AbuseIPDB API key

 Register an account with AbuseIPDB, and [create an API key](https://www.abuseipdb.com/account/api).
 The API is free to use, but you do have to [create an account](https://www.abuseipdb.com/register).
+If you [verify your domain name as a webmaster](https://www.abuseipdb.com/account/webmasters), you can also bump your free plan quota from 1,000 requests/day to 3,000 requests/day to the API.

+You can see your API quota usage at https://www.abuseipdb.com/account/api and view and manage your reported IP submissions at https://www.abuseipdb.com/account/reports.

 2. Integrating AbuseIPDB Blocklist Into CSF Firewall